-Figure 86: View routing configuration
+Figure 87: View routing configuration

 - 2. When you hover your mouse on any of the icons, the following information appears (as shown in the following figure): - · Channel name. - Position in the room in x,y,z coordinates.
-The position shown is not critical for surround speakers in 5.1 or 7.1 rooms. - Array (if assigned to an array).
+The position shown is not critical for surround speakers in 5.1 or 7.1 rooms.